mikewuu/KinesisBLE/README.md

 Custom Kinesis Controller with Wireless BLE based on the nRF52 chip.

+The master branch is using I2C / TWI.
+The most current build is the SPI branch.

 ## Many thanks to

 - [Adafruit](https://www.adafruit.com/product/3406) - Awesome documentation, libs and support on the forums.
 Pointed me in the right direction more than once.